MicrosoftDocs/azure-docs/articles/sentinel/connect-cef-syslog-ama.md

 - [Encrypt Syslog traffic with TLS – rsyslog](https://www.rsyslog.com/doc/v8-stable/tutorials/tls_cert_summary.html)
 - [Encrypt log messages with TLS – syslog-ng](https://support.oneidentity.com/technical-documents/syslog-ng-open-source-edition/3.22/administration-guide/60#TOPIC-1209298)

-## Set up the data connectors
+## Set up the data connector

 Set up the appropriate data connector in one of two ways:
 - Deploy and configure the **Syslog via AMA** or **Common Event Format (CEF) via AMA** data connector in Microsoft Sentinel.
 With this setup, you can create, manage, and delete DCRs per workspace.
-The AMA will be installed automatically on the VMs you select in the connector configuration.
+The AMA is installed automatically on the VMs you select in the connector configuration.
     **&mdash;OR&mdash;**
 - Send HTTP requests to the Logs Ingestion API.
 With this setup, you can create, manage, and delete DCRs.
 This option is more flexible than the portal.
 For example, with the API, you can filter by specific log levels, where with the UI, you can only select a minimum log level.
 The downside is that you have to manually install the Azure Monitor Agent on the log forwarder before creating a DCR.

-Select the appropriate tab below to see the instructions for each way.
+Select the appropriate tab for instructions.

 # [Syslog in portal](#tab/syslog)

 ### Create data collection rule

-1. Open the [Azure portal](https://portal.azure.com/) and navigate to the **Microsoft Sentinel** service.
+To get started, open the data connector in Microsoft Sentinel and create a data connector rule.

-1. Select **Data connectors** from the navigation menu
+1. For Microsoft Sentinel in the [Azure portal](https://portal.azure.com), under **Configuration**, select **Data connectors**.<br> For Microsoft Sentinel in the [Defender portal](https://security.microsoft.com/), select **Microsoft Sentinel** > **Configuration** > **Data connectors**.

 1. Type *Syslog* in the **Search** box.
 From the results, select the **Syslog via AMA** connector.